Child Support and Taxes Q&A

 A: No, for purposes of calculating the Earned Income Credit, child support is not considered earned income.

 A: Child support and tax issues are each intimidating individually.
 Together, they can present challenging issues and harsh penalties may apply if you fail to present your case properly.
-Fortunately, you can request a free legal review with an experienced attorney to help ensure that you make it through the process with as little fuss as possible.
+Fortunately, you can request a free case review with an experienced attorney to help ensure that you make it through the process with as little fuss as possible.